Microlocal analysis of Doppler Synthetic Aperture Radar: The DSAR transform as a Fourier Integral Operator

 is nonzero for $\tau\ne 0$.
 This is easily checked.

 Second, the {\it amplitude} $a(s,\omega,\bm x;\tau)$ must satisfy certain {\it symbol estimates}.
-We note first that the function $\ell (\omega_0\tau)$ is a {\it symbol of order 0} in the phase variable $\tau$, which means that it satisfies the estimates
+We note first that the function $\ell (\omega_0\tau)$ is a {\it symbol of order 0} in the phase variable $\tau$, which means that it belongs to the class